 Latin Name/Common Name- The common name of Mountain Mint is shared by several other members of the same family, so it’s important to learn the scientific name- Pycnanthemum albescens.
 The most distinguishing common name I found is Whiteleaf Mountain mint.
-The word ‘Pycnanthemum’ means densely flowered or dense blossom.
-The word alba means white and scens relates to the pubescent nature of the leaves and stem.
+The word ‘Pycnanthemum’ comes from the Greek ‘pycnos’ meaning dense, and ‘anthemon’ meaning flower.
+This is indicative of the compact nature of the flowers.
+The word ‘alba’ means white, in reference to the appearance of the upper leaves or bracts at maturity.
+‘Scens’ relates to the pubescent nature of the leaves and stem.

 Bloom Color- Pycnanthemum albescens flowers first appear as a silvery cast to the upper leaves.
 At first glance, you might think the plant is developing powdery mildew.
-What you are seeing are the leaf-like bracts just beneath the developing flowers.
+Instead, you are seeing the whitish leaf-like bracts just beneath the developing flowers.

 The flowers are white with faint purple dots.